tensorflow/model-analysis/g3doc/get_started.md

     example_weight_key: "weight"
   }
   metrics_spec {
+    # This adds AUC as a post training metric (i.e. this is only needed if the
+    # model did not already have AUC defined at training time).
+In this case the
-    # This assumes a binary classification model.
+    # the assumption is that the model is a binary classification model.
     metrics { class_name: "AUC" }
-    # ... other metrics ...
+    # ... other post training metrics ...
     thresholds {
+      # This is a threshold setting for a metric that was added at training
+      # time.
+For post training metrics the threshold may be specified as part
+      # of the MetricConfig.
       key: "binary_accuracy"
       value: {
         value_threshold {